 There is an agreed procedure for Directors to take independent professional advice, if necessary, at the Company's expense.
-The Directors have access to the advice and services of the corporate Company Secretaries through its appointed representatives who are primarily responsible to the Board:
+The Directors also have access to the advice and services of the Company Secretary through its appointed representatives who is primarily responsible to the Board:

-- for ensuring that Board procedures are complied with; - under the direction of the Chairman, for ensuring good information flows with the Board and its Committees, as well as facilitating induction and assisting with professional development as required; and - for advising, through the Chairman, on all corporate governance matters.
+- for ensuring that Board procedures are complied with; - under the direction of the Chairman, for ensuring good information flows to the Board and its Committees, as well as facilitating induction and assisting with professional development as required; and - for advising, through the Chairman, on all corporate governance matters.